utxorpc/spec/cardano/gen/rust/README.md

-# UTxO RPC Spec - Ledger Module
+# UTxO RPC Spec - Cardano Module

+Auto-generated structs for the Cardano module of the UTxO RPC spec